 Over to Rosie for more details on that, and her valuable work there!

-Building on the collections which used to make up the Museum of the Moving Image in London, which sadly closed in 1999, the some forty-thousand plus items in the Kent MOMI are the result of a lifetime of collecting by David, who’s career spans over fifty years in film preservation.
+David was one of the co-founders who imagined and built the Museum of the Moving Image in London, which sadly closed after an award-winning decade of life in 1999.
+Kent MOMI’s forty-thousand plus items are the result of a lifetime of collecting by David, whose career spans over fifty years in film preservation.
 In this time he held the important positions of Curator of the BFI National Film Archive, and later Chief of the Motion Picture, Broadcasting, and Recorded Sound Division of the Library of Congress.

-Combined with the passion of Dr Joss Marsh (formerly Associate Professor of Victorian Studies at Indiana University, Bloomington, Indiana, and Director of the internationally renowned Dickens Project, public research project out of Santa Cruz, California), Kent MOMI is one of the richest and most eclectic moving image collections held both nationally and internationally.
+Combined with the passion of Dr Joss Marsh (formerly Associate Professor of Victorian Studies at Indiana University, Bloomington, a member and sometime occasional director of the internationally renowned Dickens Project, a public research project out of Santa Cruz, California), Kent MOMI is one of the richest and most eclectic moving image collections held both nationally and internationally.

-The Museum holds over one hundred magic lantern slides, lantern slide cameras and projectors, and houses a large collection of cameras and film projectors from throughout the history of the moving image.
-It is also home to an assorted selection of rare silent film press books, films stills, publicity photographs and posters, and holds items of local importance relating to the heritage of Deal and Kent.
+The Museum holds over one hundred magic lanterns, as well as 20,000+ lantern slides, together with numerous cameras and film projectors from throughout the history of the moving image.
+It is also home to an assorted selection of rare silent film press books, films stills, publicity photographs and posters.
 This is but a small portion of the extensive collection I was fortunate enough to explore and work with during my three months at the Museum.

-My role was primarily working on the Art of the Ealing Poster exhibit; one of the major opening exhibitions, showcasing an extensive collection of original posters of Ealing films from the golden age of the Studio under producer Michael Balcon.
-However, one of the most exciting opening exhibitions will be on the history of shadows, charting the development of shadows within moving image history, from cave paintings and shadow puppetry, to German Expressionist cinema and Film Noir.
-Items on show will include original shadow puppets, Silhouettes and shadowgraphs, interactive exhibits, as well as a selection digitised materials from the collections and literary holdings.
+My role was primarily working on the Art of the Ealing Poster exhibit, one of the major opening exhibitions, showcasing an extensive collection of original posters of Ealing films from the golden age of the Studio under producer Michael Balcon.
+However, one of the most exciting opening exhibitions will be on the history of shadows, charting the importance of the shadows to the long history of the moving image, from cave paintings and shadow puppetry, to German Expressionist cinema and Film Noir.
+Items on show will include original shadow puppets, Silhouettes and shadowgraphs, interactive exhibits, as well as a selection of digitised materials from the collections and literary holdings.

 Kent MOMI is located at 41 Stanhope Road, Deal, CT14 6AD.